BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_2_Understanding_the_PSBT.md

 ### Sign Your Automated Transaction

 Here's an important lesson on the theme of PSBTs being more than just multisigs.
-Though you still have to walk through the roles of Creater/Updater/Signer/Finalizer/Extractor, you won't necessarily be using the pattern of going to different machines and then combining the results.
+Though you still have to walk through the roles of Creater/Updater/Signer/(Combiner)/Finalizer/Extractor, you won't necessarily be using the pattern of going to different machines and then combining the results.

 In this case, `analyzepsbt` reports that a signature is needed, but it's just a single signature, required from the wallet you're currently using.
 As usual, you input that with `walletprocesspsbt`:
 ```
 $ psbt_new_f=$(bitcoin-cli walletprocesspsbt $psbt_new | jq -r '.psbt')
 ```
-Afterward, an analysis will show that the PSBT is about ready to go too:
+Afterward, an analysis will show that the PSBT is about ready to go:
 ```
 $ bitcoin-cli analyzepsbt $psbt_new_f
 {